 “No. I just want to know if you want in or not, before showing you anything.

-He looked nonplussed, turning to the junior staffer, “Get Scorsese on the phone.”
+He looks nonplussed, turning to the junior staffer, “Get Scorsese on the phone.”

 “You’re not even interested in seeing what we’ve got?”

 “Cancel that.
 Get Edgar Stone on the phone, instead.
-I can’t believe this kid’s his son,” he ordered.
+I can’t believe this kid’s his son,” he orders.

-A secretary rushed in, with the day’s LA Times.
+A secretary rushes in, with the day’s LA Times.
 “You better read this review.
 These boys played with Elton John last night.”
-She waved the Arts section with our picture on the front page.
+She waves the Arts section with our picture on the front page.